ahuggel/pentomino/README.md

 - The list of pieces is sorted by the number of positions a piece can be placed on the board.
 The idea is to use the hardest to place pieces first.
 - The positions of the first piece, the cross, are limited to positions in the upper left quadrant of the 10x6 game board to eliminate mirrored and rotated solutions.
-- A plausibility check to determine if a game board still makes sense after adding a piece.
-It simply checks if the size of every not yet occupied contiguous region on the game board is a multiple of five basic squares.
+- A plausibility check to determine if a game board still makes sense after adding a piece; it simply checks if the size of every not yet occupied contiguous region on the game board is a multiple of five basic squares.
 - The program can split the workload and start multiple processes that work in parallel.

 ## Limitations